ApexRMS/epidemic/docs/index.md

 Open SyncroSim and select **File -> Packages… -> Install…**, then select the **epidemic** package and click OK.

-Alternatively, download [the latest release](https://github.com/ApexRMS/epidemic/releases/tag/1.0.3).
+Alternatively, download [the latest release from Github](https://github.com/ApexRMS/epidemic/releases/tag/1.0.3).
 Open Syncrosim and navigate to packages, then install from file.